rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

 ### Conclusion

-This blog highlights the importance of writing a testable code and show how do that.
+This blog highlights the importance of writing testable code and shows how to do that.
 By focusing on test-driven development, you can adapt your programming style to include testable code.
 As a result, you end up with clean, easy to maintain, and reusable code.
-This helps you to become a better developer.
+Writing testable code helps you to become a better developer.
 Sometimes, when you have tighter delivery deadlines, it is easy to ignore the testability aspects of the code, and by doing so, you might save time.
-However, in the long run, you will end up spending more time and resources fixing bugs.
+However, in the long run, you end up spending more time and resources fixing bugs.
 Therefore, by adopting the test-driven development concepts described here, you not only make your own life easier, but you also help the next developer who works on your code.